futurice/ios-good-practices/README.md

 ### Views

+With today's wealth of screen sizes in the Apple ecosystem and the advent of split-screen multitasking on iPad, the boundaries between devices and form factors become increasingly blurred.
+Much like today's websites are expected to adapt to different browser window sizes, your app should handle changes in available screen real estate in a graceful way.
+This can happen e.g. if the user rotates the device or swipes in a secondary iPad app next to your own.

+Instead of manipulating view frames directly, you should use [size classes][size-classes] and Auto Layout to declare constraints on your views.
+The system will then calculate the appropriate frames based on these rules, and re-evaluate them when the environment changes.

 When using Auto Layout in a custom view, the [recommended approach is to create and activate your constraints once at initialization][wwdc-autolayout-mysteries].
 If you need to change your constraints dynamically, hold references to them and then deactivate/activate these as required.

 Only in rare cases will you need to override `UIViewController`'s `updateViewConstraints`.
 If you do this, however, make sure to also specify that your view requires a constraint-based layout: